• Home

 Your first BJJ class

-So you're getting ready for your first jiu-jitsu class?
-That's awesome!
-Here are some tips that might help you feel more at ease and prepared:
+Are you preparing for your first jiu-jitsu class?
+That's great!
+Here are some tips that may help you feel more at ease and prepared:

-1. Wear comfortable clothing - Jiu-jitsu involves a lot of movement, so make sure you wear clothes that are comfortable and allow you to move around freely.
-I recommend wearing something that's stretchy, lightweight, and not too baggy.
-A rash guard and board shorts are popular options, but you can wear anything that works for you.
+Choose comfortable clothing - Jiu-jitsu involves a lot of movement, so you should wear comfortable clothes that allow you to move around freely.
+I suggest opting for something stretchy, lightweight, and not too baggy.
+You can wear a rash guard and board shorts, or any outfit that suits you.

-2. Trim your nails and remove jewelry - It's important to trim your nails and remove any jewelry before class.
-You don't want to accidentally scratch your training partner or get your jewelry tangled up.
-Plus, some gyms have rules against wearing jewelry on the mat, so it's best to play it safe.
+Trim your nails and remove jewelry - You must trim your nails and take off any jewelry before class.
+You don't want to accidentally scratch your training partner or get your jewelry caught.
+Additionally, some gyms prohibit wearing jewelry on the mat, so it's best to be cautious.

-4. Be open to learning and asking questions - Jiu-jitsu can be a little overwhelming at first, but don't worry!
-Everyone starts as a beginner.
-Be open to learning new things and don't be afraid to ask questions if you don't understand something.
-Your instructor and training partners are there to help you.
+Be receptive to learning and inquiring - Jiu-jitsu can be overwhelming at first, but don't be concerned!
+Everyone begins as a beginner.
+Be receptive to learning new things and don't hesitate to ask questions if you don't understand something.
+Your instructor and training partners are there to assist you.

-5. Have fun and be respectful - Jiu-jitsu is a great way to stay in shape, learn new skills, and make friends.
-So go into your first class with a positive attitude and have fun!
-But also remember to be respectful to your training partners and instructors.
+Have fun, be courteous - Jiu-jitsu is a fantastic way to stay in shape, learn new abilities, and make friends.
+Approach your first class with a positive attitude and enjoy yourself!
+However, always be respectful to your training partners and instructors.
 Jiu-jitsu is a community-oriented sport, and we all help each other out.

 Bonus tips:

-1. Bring a water bottle and a towel - You're definitely going to work up a sweat during class, so bring a water bottle and a towel to stay hydrated and wipe off sweat.
-I forgot a towel on my first BJJ class and I felt so weird about all of my sweat dripping on the mats.
+Bring a water bottle and a towel - You will definitely work up a sweat during class, so bring a water bottle and a towel to stay hydrated and wipe off sweat.
+I felt weird on my first BJJ class when I forgot my towel and my sweat dripped on the mats.

-2. Don't worry about being perfect - Jiu-jitsu is a complex martial art that takes time to master.
-Don't worry if you don't get everything right away - just keep showing up and practicing, and you'll improve over time.
+Don't strive for perfection - Jiu-jitsu is a complicated martial art that takes time to master.
+Don't worry if you don't grasp everything right away - just keep showing up and practicing, and you'll improve over time.

-3. Pay attention to your body - Jiu-jitsu can be physically demanding, so pay attention to your body and don't push yourself too hard.
+Pay attention to your body - Jiu-jitsu can be physically taxing, so pay attention to your body and don't push yourself too hard.
 If something hurts, speak up and let your training partner know.

 Top ten questions